emilygv/emilyvernon.com/README.md

 3. Write new post
 4. Put some images
 5. Edit Metadata
+6. In the field "image" put the full URL to the big (b) image
+7. Note that first paragraph is used as a desciption of the whole post.
+No tite and no images before that.
 6. Click Save

 ## How to get image url from Flickr